neo4j-drivers/boltkit/README.md

 Boltkit is a package of utilities for Neo4j driver authors.
 The library exposes a set of command line tools as well as a full Python API for working with Neo4j-compatible clients and servers.

 ## Installation

-The package can be found on PyPI and can either run globally or within a _virtualenv_.
+You will need Python 3 to install Boltkit.
+The package can either run globally or within a _virtualenv_.
 Installation makes available a versatile command line tool, called `bolt`.

 ```
-$ pip install boltkit
+$ python3 -m pip install --user git+https://github.com/neo4j-drivers/boltkit@4.1#egg=boltkit
 ```

 ```